 If Moses was a coach giving this speech to a team of players about to run onto the field, he would get fired.
 This is not the way to inspire people, telling them that their failure is certain!
 As we mentioned earlier, Moses knows all about Israel’s rebellious hearts, and the Lord goes a step further and actually predicts Israel’s continued rebellion, and the resulting exile from the Promised Land.
 But, Moses has hope, and so should you.

 I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.

 Hope in the Future

 Even if you have been banished to the most distant land under the heavens, from there the Lord your God will gather you and bring you back.
 He will bring you to the land that belonged to your ancestors, and you will take possession of it.
 He will make you more prosperous and numerous than your ancestors.
-The Lord your God will circumcise your hearts and the hearts of your descendants, so that you can love him with all your heart and with all your soul, and live. -Deut.
-30:4-6
+The Lord your God will circumcise your hearts and the hearts of your descendants, so that you can love him with all your heart and with all your soul, and live. -Deuteronomy 30:4-6

 Israel is going to fail, just like the rest of humanity.
 But, after their failure, God transforms their hearts so that they can become what God has called them to be.
 The Old Testament prophets succeeding the exile picked up these promises and developed them.
-The New Testament apostles believed that this new reality of the transformed heart was taking place through Jesus and the coming of the Spirit.
+The New Testament apostles believed that this new reality of the transformed heart was taking place through Jesus and the coming of the Holy Spirit.

 The Prophet Ezekiel: